-Anglo-Saxon name.
+Aulderish is an Anglo-Saxon name.
 The name was originally given to a the Old English personal name Aldrich, meaning old ruler, and refers to "a son of Aldrich."
-CITATION[CLOSE]

 Early Origins of the Aulderish family

-Another 67 words (5 lines of text) covering the years 1647 and 1710 are included under the topic Early Aulderish History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Aulderish research.
+Another 34 words (2 lines of text) covering the years 1647, 1710, 1566 and 1507 are included under the topic Early Aulderish History in all our PDF Extended History products and printed products wherever possible.

 Aulderish Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Aulderish has appeared include Aldridge, Aldrich, Alderich, Alderidge, Eldrich, Elderidge, Elderich and many more.

 Early Notables of the Aulderish family (pre 1700)